 6.1.
 Create your source connector

 To facilitate site migration, the Cloudiway platform needs to be able to communicate with both your source and target domains.
 To do this, Cloudiway uses connectors, which are configured on apps.cloudiway.com.
 You will need to set up a connector for each source tenant and each target tenant.
-Follow the steps below to configure a source connector.

 6.2.
-Create your target connecto
+Create your target connector

 With the source connector now configured on the Cloudiway platform, it’s time to create and configure the target connector.
 Follow the steps below to configure a SharePoint Online target connector.